.jpg?width=1600)

 - ›Best visited during lower water levels for the most dramatic views of the island

-Featured in Tours
+Featured in Routes

 The Presidential Trail

-Walk where three presidents walked — an America 250 signature experience
+Walk where three presidents walked, an America 250 signature experience

 Three Centuries of Sullivan County

-The complete Sullivan County experience — heritage, music, motorsports, and nature
+The complete Sullivan County experience, heritage, music, motorsports, and nature

 Great Stage Road Historic Drive

-Follow the frontier highway through Sullivan County — free self-guided audio tour
+Follow the frontier highway through Sullivan County, free self-guided audio tour

-Accessibility: Outdoor site with varied terrain.
+- Outdoor site with varied terrain.
 Some areas may be difficult for wheelchairs.
 Interpretive markers are along a relatively flat path.